codeenigma/ce-provision/docs/roles/debian/ce_deploy.md

   # Other ce-deploy settings.
   aws_support: true # installs boto3
   new_user: true # set to false if user already exists or is ephemeral, e.g. an LDAP user
+  ssh_key_bits: "521" # recommended to use 4096 for RSA keys, 521 is the maximum for ECDSA keys
+  ssh_key_type: ecdsa # set to rsa to create an RSA key
-  key_name: id_rsa.pub # existing users may have a key of a different name
+  public_key_name: id_ecdsa.pub # this might be id_rsa.pub for RSA keys, existing users may have a key of a different name
   username: "{{ _ce_deploy.username }}"
   own_repository: "https://github.com/codeenigma/ce-deploy.git"
   own_repository_branch: "master"